janbodnar/Python-Skolenie/operators.md

 True
 ```

-And, or operators are short circuit evaluated.
+The `and` and `or` operators are short circuit evaluated.
 Short circuit evaluation means that
 the second argument is only evaluated if the first argument does not suffice
-to determine the value of the expression: when the first argument of and evaluates
+to determine the value of the expression: when the first argument of `and` evaluates
-to false, the overall value must be false; and when the first argument of or evaluates
+to false, the overall value must be false; and when the first argument of `or` evaluates
 to true, the overall value must be true.

-The following example demonstrates the short curcuit evaluation.
+The following example demonstrates the short circuit evaluation.

 ```python
 # short_circuit.py